All Episodes

 It is up to him to come up for a plan.

-This is this is so beneath my intellect.
+This is so beneath my intellect.

-I'm afraid if I went to where he is, I would lose intelligence, and I'd lose some brain cells.
+I'm afraid if I went to where he is, I would lose intelligence and I'd lose some brain cells.

-And I'm not gonna do that, folks.
+And I'm not going to do that, folks.

 The president's got a plan.